BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 Occam's (or Ockham's) razor is an oft-misunderstood principle.
 I've seen at least one movie where they define it as "the simplest solution is the correct one," as if it's some kind of law.
 It's actually a guideline: When faced with a number of approaches, first try the one that requires the fewest assumptions.
 In the programming world, this has evolved into "try the simplest thing that could possibly work."
-When you know something about a particular tool---as you now know something about concurrency---it can be quite tempting to use it, or to specify ahead of time that your solution must "run fast," to justify designing in concurrency from the beginning.
+When you know something about a particular tool, it can be quite tempting to use it, or to specify ahead of time that your solution must "run fast," to justify designing in concurrency from the beginning.
 But our programming version of Occam's razor says that you should try the simplest approach first (which will also be cheaper to develop) and see if it's good enough.

 As I came from a low-level background (physics and computer engineering), I was prone to imagining the cost of all the little wheels turning.
 I can't count the number of times I was certain the simplest approach could never be fast enough, only to discover upon trying that it was more than adequate.
+This was especially true with Python, where I imagined that the cost of the interpreter couldn't possibly keep up with the speed of C++ or Java, only to discover that the Python solution often ran as fast or even faster.

 ### Drawbacks